Otomkins/EventBookingApplication/Sprint_1/README.md

 The reason for this was because I had slightly underestimated how long the current goals would take to achieve.
 I spent longer than expected thoroughly testing the functionality and organising the documentation and my GitHub in a way that compliments my working style.
 The extra attention to these areas meant that I became more comfortable and knowledgeable and I believe this will help me greatly in future Sprints.
 This solid foundation will allow me to be more efficient with my time in the future.

-> *See 'Sprint 1 End - ProjectBoard Start.png'  in 'Otomkins/EventBookingApplication/Sprint_1'.*
+> *See 'Sprint 1 End - ProjectBoard.png'  in 'Otomkins/EventBookingApplication/Sprint_1'.*